 Writing

 - Writing is considered a life skill to celebrate, not something that just takes place sitting down in a workbook.
-Children are encouraged to write using a variety of equipment both indoors and outdoors with evidence of this shared on their online journals.
+Children are encouraged to write using a variety of equipment both indoors and outdoors with evidence of this shared on their online Tapestry journals.

 Mathematics